Best Batteries and Chargers for Light Painting Photography 2023

 Unfortunately, there are still many very bad and dangerous Li-ion batteries available (including from Amazon, eBay, and Chinese electronics retailers), with highly over-exaggerated current and capacity ratings.
-Any 18650 battery advertised with a capacity over 3600mAh, or 21700 battery with a capacity over 5700mAh, is fake or misleading!
+Any 18650 battery advertised with a capacity over 4000mAh, or 21700 battery with a capacity over 5800mAh, is fake or misleading!
 Brands to avoid include Ultrafire, GTL, GTF, GIF, SkyWolfeye, Meco, and Elfeland.

 Most NiMH chargers (including ones for sale at supermarkets) are 'dumb' timer based and can overcook batteries, rapidly shortening their lifespan.
 Thus it is recommended to only use smart chargers.
-Good NiMH only smart chargers include:
+Prices are in US$.

 Unless you are only ever intending on using NiMH batteries, I would highly recommend looking at multi-chemistry chargers (see below) that can charge both NiMH and Li-ion batteries, plus some can also act as powerbanks.

 Many multi-chemistry chargers can also charge C and D batteries, but for 9V there are fewer options, with some specialist Maha Powerex models being recommended.